Home ยป Side Dish ยป Vegan Green Bean Casserole

 Ingredients

-Here’s an overview for what you need to make Vegan Green Bean Casserole.
-See the recipe card below for all the details!
+Here’s an overview of the key ingredients and steps to make Vegan Green Bean Casserole.
+See the recipe card below for full details.

-• Unsalted cashews – the base of the creamy sauce
+• Unsalted cashews – blended with broth to make the base of the creamy sauce

 • Vegetable broth